ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 - [x] transformation to disk during training failed. create a disk dataset before training the model.
 - [x] train on new dataset with and without ben transformation
 - [ ] handle imbalanced class with class weighting
+- [ ] convert Kaggle dataset to the format that we have templated our notebooks with

 ## Datasets
 - [x] find datasets https://deepblue.lib.umich.edu/data/concern/data_sets/3b591905z, https://www.kaggle.com/andrewmvd/ocular-disease-recognition-odir5k